-The theme of my research is to make it easier to avoid unnecessary harm and simplify planning of infrastructure and forestry operations near small streams and wet sensitive soils.
-Problems with undersized road culverts and the design of buffer zones can be avoided with information about where small streams are located.
-The combination of my interests in geographical information systems, computers and unlimited access to all Swedish maps enable me to be creative and try new techniques in large scale.
+The theme of my research is to make it easier to plan infrastructure and forest management.
+Problems such as undersized road culverts and driving damage in forestry and deficient protection zones can be avoided if you know in advance where in the landscape the water is, and how it moves in the ground.
+The combination of my interests in geographic information systems, computer skills, and access to all of Sweden's maps gives me enormous opportunities to be creative and test new methods on a large scale.

 One of the biggest issues with water quality in Sweden is that no one knows where it is.
 Small streams are missing from our maps which makes it difficult to plan any kind of activities around them.
 This is especially problematic in forestry where heavy machines operate near wet and sensitive soils.
 My research uses high resolution digital elevation models to model shallow groundwater flow paths and small streams.
 The outcome is a detailed wet area map that can be used to plan forestry operations.
 Buffer zones and driving can be planned in order to minimize damage and rutting to sensitive soils.

 I studied geoecology at Umeo University and did my Ph.D in soil science at SLU.